invertedv/invertedv.github.io/about.md

 ### More Information

-I started programming way back when in Pascal as an intern for [MDSI](https://en.wikipedia.org/wiki/Applicon).
+I started programming way-back-when in Pascal as an intern for [MDSI](https://en.wikipedia.org/wiki/Applicon).
 My project was to write a spelling checker!

 I ended up earning a PhD in statistics from Texas A&M with an emphasis in statistical computing.